What is the average wage in the US?

 As with other averages, most people earn more or less than the average weekly wage.
 Pay varies based on industry and occupation.

 Wages also vary by state.
-In February 2025, the latest month for which state-level data is available, Washington state had the highest average weekly wage at $1,472 per week and New Mexico’s was the lowest at $975.
+In January 2026, the latest month for which state-level data is available, Washington had the highest average weekly wage at $1,502 per week and Mississippi had the lowest average weekly wage at $988.

 Cost of living, which also varies based on location, impacts how far a person’s wages go.
-Someone earning the weekly average would have more purchasing power — the amount their money can actually buy — in states with lower costs of living like Arkansas, Mississippi, and South Dakota instead of those with the highest, such as California, New Jersey, and Hawaii.
+Someone earning the weekly average would have more purchasing power — the amount their money can actually buy — in states with lower costs of living like Arkansas, Mississippi, and Iowa instead of those with the highest, such as California, Hawaii, and New Jersey.

-Adjusting for regional cost of living differences, Washington state has the highest average weekly wage at $1,356.
-Delaware has the lowest at $1,056 per month.
+Adjusting for regional cost of living differences, Washington has the highest average weekly wage at $1,403.
+New Mexico has the lowest at $1,097.

 Keep exploring